diffpy/diffpy.cmi/docs/source/getting-started.rst

     :width: 150px
     :align: right

-For detailed instructions and in-depth examples of modeling with ``diffpy.cmi``, we highly recommend the book,
+For detailed instructions and in-depth examples of modeling Pair Distribution Function data with ``diffpy.cmi``, we highly recommend the book,

 *Atomic Pair Distribution Function Analysis: A Primer* by Simon J. L. Billinge and Kirsten M. Ø. Jensen (Oxford University Press, 2023).

 To purchase this book, please visit `this link <https://www.amazon.com/Atomic-Pair-Distribution-Function-Analysis/dp/0198885806>`_.

 Installation
 ------------